zuozhenggh/learning-library/developer-library/python-on-atp/show-customers/show-customers.md

 - **Last Updated By/Date** - Kay Malcolm, April 2020
 - **Workshop Expiration Date** - April 31, 2021

 See an issue?
 Please open up a request [here](https://github.com/oracle/learning-library/issues).
+Please include the workshop name and lab in your request.